amaurilopez90/BattleSpheres/README.md

 ![BattleSpheresGif](https://github.com/amaurilopez90/GameDev/blob/master/BattleSpheres/BattleSpheresGif.gif)

 Battle Spheres is a 3D Sci-Fi **Multiplayer First-Person-Shooter** game made with Unity3D game engine and Unity's own multiplayer and networking interface **uNet**.
+Whether pit-up against your friends locally, or strangers over the network, each room of up to **6 Players** battle against eachother in a **Free-For-All style** tournament!

 # Inspiration
-I've always been quite interested in game development and wanted to tackle a project idea that I've had for a long time.
-I was just learning the Python programming language and figured this would be a great challenge to improve my skills a bit.
-I wanted to create a simple game that would be great to play whenever I wanted to just pass the time.
+This was a project idea that I had while building **Alienz**

 # How It Works
 Alienz is a tile-based game, that is the game map is sectioned off into small 32x32-pixel tiles with a total game map size of 800x608-pixels containing 475 tiles.